Welcome to today's edition of the Rush 24-7 podcast.

 And the two polls in Pennsylvania from yesterday both pretty much say the same thing, Romney down two, which is margin of error tied.

-That makes Pennsylvania puts Pennsylvania in play.
+That makes Pennsylvania, puts Pennsylvania in play.

-You have these guys out in Colorado, we talked about them yesterday that have not been wrong since 1980, and they put together their projection based solely on economic data.
+You have these guys out in Colorado, we talked about them yesterday, that have not been wrong since 1980.

-They don't poll people, they don't go out and and sample opinion.
+They don't go out and sample opinion.

 They just look at the economic data.